 What Is the Nerf Rival Roundhouse?

-It’s oversized, which is why you can hardly call it a pistol.
+It’s oversized, so you can hardly call it a pistol.
 It features no less than five integrated magazines, with a rotating turret that allows you to load the rounds into the little tube magazines.

 - NERF RIVAL ROUNDHOUSE XX-1500 BLASTER WITH CLEAR ROTATING CHAMBER TO SEE THE...